 This qualification primarily has a vocational or industry-orientation.
 It emphasises selected general principles together with more specific procedures and their application and/or technology transfer.
 The qualification provides students with a sound knowledge base in a particular field or discipline and the ability to apply their knowledge and skills to particular career or professional contexts, while equipping them to undertake more specialised and intensive learning.
 Programmes leading to this qualification tend to have strong vocational professional career focus and students and holders of this qualification are normally prepared to enter a specific niche in the labour market.
-Advanced Certificate Programmes typically include an integrated learning (WIL) component
+Diploma in Technology programmes typically do not include a work-integrated learning (WIL) component.